node-xmpp/node-xmpp.github.io/index.md

 ← Check out the documentation to know more about each piece.

-If you you'd like to chat, contribute or help, please join us in our XMPP chat room ```node-xmpp@conference.dukgo.org``` via your XMPP client or our [webchat](http://node-xmpp.org/webchat/).
+If you you'd like to chat, contribute or help, please join us in our XMPP chat room ```node-xmpp@conference.dukgo.org```.

 ##### Goals
 * Use Node.js/io.js conventions, especially EventEmitter, ie. for write buffer control